This was the original page here: List of articles edited on RationalWiki.

 When this study began, I was aware of claims that behind the Anglo Pyramidologist socks was Oliver D. Smith, and some sources included his twin brother Darryl Smith.
 I did not mention those claims because I had not verified them.
 Eventually, I found enough evidence to assert it.
 It is not necessary to have absolute proof to state a position or assert a claim

 I had identified the real Oliver D. Smith through his interest in Atlantis.
-He had published a peer-reviewed paper on that topic and all this was detailed on .
+He had published a peer-reviewed paper on that topic and all this was detailed on various sites .
 He had a public email address, he responded to what I wrote, and I quoted and covered that response on Emails.

 In those emails, he said he was writing a blog post to answer the claims of Emil Kirkegaard, and that post did appear.
 As was easily anticipated, the post was taken down, but was archived: http://archive.is/afNnI

 These sources are from Oliver, not from some impersonator.
 (I have always allowed the possibility that some posts that appeared to be Anglo Pyramidologist were actually impersonators.
 And AP socks commonly impersonate, as well).

 Recently, a new AP sock has been repeating the claims that the “RationalWiki Smith brothers conspiracy theory” is a paranoid fantasy.
 Nobody on RationalWiki seems to be checking these claims.
 In general RationalWiki users have supported AP socks — though sometimes they revert and block them, especially but not exclusively impersonation socks.
 It still remains the case that the article on Oliver D. Smith has been salted on RationalWiki — without any article having been attempted.
 He is being protected.
 Protection also has been seen on Wikipedia, Wikiversity, and meta.wikimedia.org.

 (To notice the protection on RW, not logged in, try to create an article with a nonsense name on RationalWiki.
 I just did this, and I get an option: Create the page “[nonsense name]” on this wiki!
 Trying that with Oliver D. Smith, no name.
 This is why:

 JorisEnter protected “Oliver D. Smith” 3 November 2016